Scott Lee Kimball: Prosecution

 McLeod went to the police, and their searches turned up other evidence connecting Kimball to Kaysi's disappearance: the hat from her work uniform and her personal date book.
 Also found was a receipt for food from a supermarket in the northern Colorado town of Walden, dated the day after Kaysi had last been seen, a weekend when Schlaff had recalled being unable to reach Kimball, who told him afterwards that he was scouting some terrain for a future hunting trip.

 Also in the boxes was documentation of the Yahoo! email account Kimball had set up in his late uncle's name and the laptop Emry had bought for Kimball during their crime spree.
 On it they found many rape pornography images; similar material was on his desktop.
 Kimball had also kept a file of newspaper clippings about Dennis Rader, the "BTK Killer" in neighboring Kansas, who also tortured his victims.
 One of the photographs on the laptop that most disturbed them depicted a young woman who was not in any distress, just smiling.
 They believed it might be another potential victim they had not known about; Holley identified her as Emry and told the investigators he had not heard from her since shortly after Kimball's release, when he had told them both to get in touch with each other.

-During interviews, Kimball was very evasive, as Grusing and Thatcher had expected.
-They, too, could not readily let on what they already knew.
-When pressed about Kaysi McLeod, Kimball did tell them one story they had not heard before, that she had died of a drug overdose, maybe on some national forest land.

-In April 2007 Grusing went to Routt National Forest, near Walden, to see whether the area would be a good place to hide a body.
+In April 2007, Grusing went to Routt National Forest, near Walden, to see whether the area would be a good place to hide a body.
 While buying a map, he mentioned that he was with the FBI investigating a possible murder.
 Rangers told him that a hunter had recently found a human skull that appeared to belong to a young woman.
 A DNA test confirmed that it was Kaysi McLeod's.